philippinespire/pire_lcwgs_data_processing/scripts/GenErode_wahab/README.md

 ```
 mv speciesnames.nwk gerp_tree.nwk
 ```

-Replace your Genus_species in `gerp_tree.nwk` with the name of the reference genome, which should be `reference.denovoSSL.Spp20k.fasta`:
+Replace your `Genus_species` in `gerp_tree.nwk` with the name of the reference genome, which should be `reference.denovoSSL.Spp20k.fasta`.
 ```
 sed -i 's/Genus_species/reference.denovoSSL.Spp20k.fasta/g' gerp_tree.nwk
 ```